When we stop responding and releasing normal insulin amounts after consuming foods with fats, carbs, and sugar, that may mean we have diabetes.

-Certain foods may negatively affect the blood glucose levels, trigger immune responses and cause inflammation.
+Certain foods may negatively affect blood glucose levels, trigger immune responses and cause inflammation.
 That is why we should avoid certain foods and drinks.

 Alcohol may increase blood glucose and cause liver toxicity.

-The Annals of Internal Medicine published a study that came to the discovery that there was 43 % increased incidence of diabetes linked to heavy alcohol consumption, which by definition is 3 or more drinks on a daily basis.
+The Annals of Internal Medicine published a study that came to the discovery that there was a 43 % increased incidence of diabetes linked to heavy alcohol consumption, which by definition is 3 or more drinks on a daily basis.

 Avoid sweet liquors and beer because they are high in carbs.

-The refined sugar can spike our blood glucose levels rapidly; the worst culprits are sugary beverages such as fruit juice and soda.
+Refined sugar can spike our blood glucose levels rapidly; the worst culprits are sugary beverages such as fruit juice and soda.
 These sugars enter rapidly into the bloodstream and lead to an extreme rise in blood sugar.

-The natural sweeteners such as maple syrup and raw honey are better options, but still, they may affect blood sugar levels which is why we should only use them occasionally.
+Natural sweeteners such as maple syrup and raw honey are better options, but still, they may affect blood sugar levels which is why we should only use them occasionally.
 Instead, we can use stevia.